ibm-cloud-docs/vpc/file_storage_vpc_faqs.md

 You can migrate file shares that were created by using either the IOPS tier profile or custom IOPS profile to the latest dp2 profile.
 By migrating to the [dp2 profile](/docs/vpc?topic=vpc-file-storage-profiles#dp2-profile), you can take advantage of the latest {{site.data.keyword.filestorage_vpc_short}} features.
 Currently, you can use the {{site.data.keyword.filestorage_vpc_short}} UI, CLI, or API to revise a single file share profile.
 For migrating multiple shares, you need to create your own script that would first list these shares and then go through the list of shares and update each individual share profile.

+### Can I create a snapshot of my file share?
+{: faq}
+{: #faq-fs-mgt-snapshot}

+You can take snapshots of your file shares on demand in the console, from the CLI, with the API, or Terraform.
+You can also automate the creation of your snapshots by using the Backup for VPC service.
+For more information, see [About File Storage for VPC snapshots](/docs/vpc?topic=vpc-fs-snapshots-about) and [About Backup for VPC](/docs/vpc?topic=vpc-backup-service-about).

+### Can I create a file share from a snapshot?
+{: faq}
+{: #faq-fs-mgt-snapshot}

+Yes.
+You can create a file share from a snapshot in the console, from the CLI, with the API, or Terraform.
+The new share is created in the same location as the snapshot.
+For more information, see [Restoring data from a file share snapshot](/docs/vpc?topic=vpc-fs-snapshots-restore).

 ### Can I restrict access to my file share to a specific virtual server instance?
 {: faq}
 {: #faq-fs-access-mode}